 Two locations on the trail have direct train service:

 - Harpers Ferry, West Virginia.
 Amtrak has daily service to and from Washington, D.C., Union Station, with westbound trains continuing to Chicago.
 Reservations required.
-Maryland Rail Commuter (MARC) service's Brunswick line has two trains a day leaving Harpers Ferry for Washington in the morning and returning in the evening, weekdays only.
+Maryland Rail Commuter (MARC) service's Brunswick line has two or three trains a day leaving Harpers Ferry for Washington in the morning and returning in the evening, weekdays only.